 Atlas Group oversees services provided to Group Companies by third parties on a continuous basis, which would otherwise be performed by the Atlas Group.
-The Solo Undertaking Board of Directors approved and implemented the Outsourcing policy on the 1st January 2014 and later further approved updates to the policy to apply across the Group.
+The Group follows the Board approved Outsourcing policy.

 Outsourcing of critical or important functions (key operational activities) is subject to particular oversight and approval by the regulator.
 Critical or Important Functions are fundamental activities of the firm, without which it would be unable to deliver its services to policyholders.
 Examples of such activities include pricing insurance products, investment management, claims handling, actuarial assessments and risk management.
 Any outsourcing agreement which could materially impact the performance or materially increase operational risk for Atlas Group would also be classified as material function.